Gajol/ApplicationArchitecture/ARA-TOC.md

 : An application, application program or application software is a computer program designed to help people perform an activity

 API
 : An application programming interface (API) is a connection between computers or between computer programs.
-It is a type of software interface, offering a service to other pieces of software.
+It is a type of software interface, offers a service to other pieces of software.
 An API may be a web-service call (REST API, ...) or a software library or framework (function calls, methods, libraries, ...).

 Front-End & Back-End
 : In simple application terms, the front-end of an application is concerned with the presentation to the end-user.
 In simple application terms, the back-end interacts with the data access layer.

 Web Service
 : An API to invoke a service over a network.
-Many different standards exist for web service APIs (Service Oriented Architecture - SOA and SOAP, REST API, CORBA). gRPC is newer option (2015) using HTTP and ProtoBuf; while more complex than REST APIs, offers programatic interface description language.   gRPC is often used in micro-service architectures.
+Many different standards exist for web service APIs (Service Oriented Architecture - SOA and SOAP, REST API, CORBA). gRPC is a newer option (2015) using HTTP and ProtoBuf; while more complex than REST APIs, offers programmatic interface description language.   gRPC is often used in micro-service architectures.